Mo, my one-year-old rabbit, has

 continuing research of medical care and health of rabbits.
 Thank you |

-page may contain pictures that may be distressing for some persons
+Warning: this page may contain pictures that may be

-Mo is very
+Mo is a

 details about Mo's illness:

-History: When Mo was
+History: When Mo was a little rabbit (about

-a little rabbit (about 1month-old, I found he had a rhinitis.
-At first the nasal
+1month-old, I found he had a rhinitis.
+At first the nasal is yellow, and then

-is yellow, and then it changed into transparent and colorless.
-Because he was
+it changed into transparent and colorless.
+Because he was so young, the vet

-so young, the vet dared not use antibiotics.
-Instead, I gave him Echinacea
+dared not use antibiotics.
+Instead, I gave him Echinacea drops for

-environment, also no trauma.
+also no trauma.

-Physical exam: The vet did
+Physical exam: The vet did a physical exam.
+And

-a physical exam.
-And Mum and I check his body every day.
-He is active and
+Mum and I check his body every day.
+He is active and happy.
+No head hilt, no

-happy.
-No head hilt, no loss of balance, no weakness, no paralysis, no
+loss of balance, no weakness, no paralysis, no blindness, no altered

-blindness, no altered appetite, no tremors or no seizures.
-In addition to the
+appetite, no tremors or no seizures.
+In addition to the clinical sign of facial

-clinical sign of facial paralysis (like Horner's Syndrome mentioned in
+paralysis (like Horner's Syndrome mentioned in articles: a drooping eyelid,

-articles: a drooping eyelid, sunken eye and relaxed third eyelid), but not as
+sunken eye and relaxed third eyelid), but not as serious as 3 weeks ago and

-serious as 3 weeks ago and his pupil is normal.
+his pupil is normal.

-Tests: No CBC, Serum biochemistries and
+Tests: No CBC, Serum biochemistries and X-rays

-in my city and most veterinary places of China.
+city and most veterinary places of China.
 Mo got a

 facial asymmetry about 3 weeks ago, which the vet thought is caused by ear